 On July 1-3 1863, the Historic Daniel Lady Farm on Hanover Street in Gettysburg served as a staging area and field hospital for Confederate troops during the attack on Culp’s Hill.
 Confederate artillery moved from the farm to nearby Benner’s Hill (now part of the Gettysburg National Military Park) to support the attack before being silenced by return fire from Federal artillery.
 Union shells remain in the barn as well as initials carved by Confederate wounded.
 Blood stains are still clearly visible in the house.

-Campsites on the 150+ acre Historic Daniel Lady Farm are dedicated to support the GBPA’s scouting program.
-All campsites are generally open weekends from April through mid-November.
-The ground floor of the barn or the headquarters building are available during hazardous weather.
-For 2020, camping fees are $10 per night per camper.
-Campsites have a fire ring and picnic table.
-The fee includes water, firewood, porta-john facilities and unit tours of the house and barn during the regular tour season which is generally from mid-April till early November.
+Looking forward to the 2022 camping season our costs will slightly increase to $12.50 per person per night.
+With these increased costs come new and improved additions to our program.
+In addition to allowing limited camping during Event Weekends, we will be having historians on the property most weekends who are eager to interact with the youth as much or as little as each group would like.
+Most campsites have a fire ring, and the camping fee includes water, firewood, porta-john facilities and unit tours of the house and barn when available.
 All Boy Scout units must have a certificate of insurance available from BSA Councils.
 Girl Scouts and other organized youth groups must have comparable insurance.
 Onsite GBPA staff and volunteers have the youth protection clearances required by BSA and Pennsylvania State Law.

 Eagle Scout Projects and other Service Projects are available.

 Civil War Reenactment Units may also camp on the farm at Scout rates.
 Units that interact with visitors as part of the GBPA Living History Program may have fees waived with prior arrangement.